4. Scope of the policy

 10.5 The relevant officer will normally:

 - interview the student who has lodged the complaint;

 - interview any relevant staff, students or other persons;

-- seek advice from other relevant staff and/or students, and/or access advice and/or expertise from such other person(s) as he/she deems appropriate.
+- seek advice from other relevant staff and/or students, and/or access advice and/or expertise from such other person(s) as the responsible officer deems appropriate.

 10.6 Following such investigation, the officer will advise the student of the outcome of the investigation, including any recommendation(s) for administrative action to be considered and/or taken by the University and the proposed resolution of the complaint if applicable.